julie-bl/sample-size/README.md

 <summary>No intermediate anlysis</summary>
 <br>

 *Consider the following RCT with two parallel groups with a 1:1 randomization ratio.
 The expected mean is 66 units in patients in the experimental arm versus 72 units in the control arm.
-In order to demonstrate such a difference of 6 units, with a standard deviation of 23, a 5% two-sided type-I error rate and a power of 80%, the minimum sample size per arm equals 231 (i.e., a total of 462 patients).*
+In order to demonstrate such a difference of 6 units, with a standard deviation of 23, a 5% two-sided type I error rate and a power of 80%, the minimum sample size per arm equals 231 (i.e., a total of 462 patients).*

 ```r
 library(epiR)